OpenLineage/website/README.md

 ## How specs are published
 Our design principles are:
-* documentation about the spec should be published when new versions of the spec are released in the [main OpenLineage repo](https://github.com/OpenLineage/OpenLineage)
+* Documentation about the spec should be published when new versions of the spec are released in the [main OpenLineage repo](https://github.com/OpenLineage/OpenLineage).
-* documentation about the Java client should be published when new versions of the [Java client](https://github.com/OpenLineage/OpenLineage/tree/main/client/java) are released
+* Documentation about the Java client should be published when new versions of the [Java client](https://github.com/OpenLineage/OpenLineage/tree/main/client/java) are released.

 The automatic mechanism that occurs when the OpenLineage spec is released is:
 1. The [`new-version.sh`](https://github.com/OpenLineage/OpenLineage/blob/main/new-version.sh) script is manually run, causing the version number of the spec to be bumped.